DennieDan/guidebook/contents/rewards.md

 ### The Reward and Punishment Theory

 According to Smith and Warneken (2016), children from a very young age are aware of the distribution of rewards and punishments based on deservedness.
-The budget given by the course is enough to afford snacks for every single mentoring session.
+Luckily, the budget given by the course is enough to afford snacks for every single mentoring session.

 <box type="tip">
   <markdown>